Baylor University: United States Ranks Lowest in Overall Policies Aimed at Helping Parents Support Children, Study of 20 Developed Nations Finds

 National work-family policies that give lower-income families more time together while allowing them paid time off are more effective for children's psychological health than cash transfers, according to a study of developed nations led by Baylor University.

-The study, published in the journal Social Forces, supports the view of critics who say that the United States government does not do en . . .
+The study, published in the journal Social Forces, supports the view of critics who say that the United States government does not . . .

 National work-family policies that give lower-income families more time together while allowing them paid time off are more effective for children's psychological health than cash transfers, according to a study of developed nations led by Baylor University.

-The study, published in the journal Social Forces, supports the view of critics who say that the United States government does not do en . . .
+The study, published in the journal Social Forces, supports the view of critics who say that the United States government does not . . .